Linnaeus University forms publishing agreement with Frontiers

 If you are a Linnaeus University researcher, please select Linnaeus University in the payment information section (“Frontiers institutional members”) when submitting your article.
 Frontiers will verify your eligibility with the library and, if confirmed, the APC will be paid by Linnaeus University upon acceptance.

-For information on whether your article is eligible under this agreement, or if you require any further details, please visit Linnaeus University open access page or contact oa@lnu.se.
+For information on whether your article is eligible under this agreement, or if you require any further details, please visit Linnaeus University’s open access page or contact researchsupport@lnu.se